s183910/Bachelor_Gabi_Kat/README.md

 ## Descriptive statistics
 Plots for the Data chapter regarding descriptive statistics are found in the notebook 'Final_descriptive stats.ipynb' The heatmaps and boxplots are found in the notebook 'Final_Heatmaps_boxplots.ipynb'

+## The modefied_FAIR algorithm
+The modefied_FAIR algorithm can be found in the 'FAIR.ipynb' notebook